About the Gallery

 Visitors enter into a foyer leading to a balcony which provides a birds-eye view of Gallery 1, a dramatic double-height space, with adjustable lighting.
 Gallery 2 is a more intimate setting, which can be self-contained or act as an extension to the main space.

-For further information and to enquire about availability and rates, please complete our Gallery Rental Enquiry form and send it to Rachel McIntyre, Gallery Manager.
+For further information and to enquire about availability and rates, please complete our Gallery Rental Enquiry Form and send it to Emma Moore, Gallery Manager.
 Please provide as much detail as possible to allow us to answer your query.

 How to Support Us